Copilot

 Microsoft 365 Copilot, launched at $30 per user per month, has not been a commercial blockbuster.

-Microsoft's own messaging in the Althoff blog frames the numbers differently, stating that Copilot paid seats are "growing more than 160% year over year," that daily active usage is "up ten times," that "90 percent of the Fortune 500" now use Copilot, and that the number of customers deploying Copilot at significant scale (more than 35,000 seats) has "tripled year over year."
-Althoff also names Mercedes Benz (a global rollout "just last week"), NASA, Fiserv, ING, University of Kentucky, University of Manchester, the US Department of the Interior, and Westpac as reference customers.
+Microsoft's own messaging in the Althoff blog frames the numbers differently, stating that Copilot paid seats are "growing more than 160% year over year", that daily active usage is "up ten times", that "90 percent of the Fortune 500" now use Copilot, and that the number of customers deploying Copilot at significant scale (more than 35,000 seats) has "tripled year over year".
+Althoff also names Mercedes Benz (a global rollout the week before the 9 March announcement), NASA, Fiserv, ING, University of Kentucky, University of Manchester, the US Department of the Interior, and Westpac as reference customers.
 These claims are not independently verified, and percentage growth from a small base can coexist comfortably with low absolute penetration.

 Microsoft as its own reference customer